The following are quotes from various resources to help those who are preparing for marriage. We pray they will be helpful.

 • If all you’ve thought about is the wedding and not the marriage, then you might need to think again.
 (Renae Willis)

 • Getting married is the boldest and most idealistic thing that most of us will ever do.
 (Maggie Gallagher, The Case for Marriage)

-If either of you don’t feel like you can commit to living together for the rest of your lives in unconditional commitment to your marital union, doing things God’s way —then it would be best to either put the wedding on hold until you’re both committed to do so or let the relationship go and move on with your lives apart from each other.
+If either of you don’t feel like you can commit to living together for the rest of your lives in unconditional commitment to your marital union—then it would be best to either put the wedding on hold until you’re both committed to do so.
+Otherwise, you should let the relationship go and move on with your lives apart from each other.
 The time to do this is BEFORE the wedding —NOT afterward.
 (Cindy Wright)

 • In taking marriage vows, we are doing what the Lord Himself did with Abraham: making a promise of love to one individual.
 In keeping this promise, we are actually mirroring the Lord’s own faithfulness to all His people, a faithfulness designed from the beginning to spill over to the whole of mankind.
 (Mike Mason, The Mystery of Marriage)

 • “What will my significant other be like as a spouse?”
 The Answer: ‘The best predictor of future behavior is past behavior.’
 (This is according to my good friend, Dr. Steve Wilke.)
 It’s as easy as that.
 What are they like now?
 Does she fall apart when things don’t go perfectly?
 Does the slightest disappointment lead her to act like nothing ever goes right?
 That’s what she’ll be like as a wife.
 Does he check out of life when he’s under stress, escaping into video games or worse?
 Then that’s what he’ll do as a husband.
 Putting a ring on someone’s finger doesn’t change their brain—it just means you now own their issues.